Contents

 3. Plan Learning Paths by Discipline or Seniority Level

 Not every engineer needs the same training.
 A scalable CE plan accounts for the diversity of roles, responsibilities, and experience levels across your firm.
+Here’s how to layout a strong plan:

-• Create discipline specific learning paths. (mechanical, electrical, etc.)
+• Create discipline-specific learning paths. (mechanical, electrical, etc.)

 • Customize course selections for entry-level, mid-career, and senior engineers.